 No. All posts for first-time field staff are unaccompanied.
 Most mission locations do not allow for friends or family members to visit volunteers.
 Accompanied posts may be offered to experienced MSF staff, depending on field needs.

-Many specific vacancies have 9-12 months duration, thus a field worker with more flexibility can be considered for more vacancies.
-Specifically, the minimum commitment for financial and human resources coordinators is one year; surgeons, anesthesiologists, nurse anesthetists, and ob/gyns may be accepted for a minimum of six weeks in the field.
+Many specific vacancies have nine to 12 months duration, thus a field worker with more flexibility can be considered for more vacancies.
+Specifically, the minimum commitment for financial and human resources coordinators is one year; surgeons, anesthesiologists, nurse anesthetists, and ob-gyns may be accepted for a minimum of six weeks in the field.

 No. MSF places staff on assignment based on the needs in the field.
 Proposed field staff do have a final say in mission assignment, though the decision to accept or reject a mission should be based on the security issues and the work of the project.

-We accept a number of office volunteers and unpaid office interns in our US office.
+We accept a number of office volunteers and paid office interns in our US office.
 For more information on volunteering in our office, click here.

 Once a mission is confirmed, MSF will be responsible for all travel, visas, and relevant vaccinations.
 Field workers should assume responsibility for routine health maintenance vaccinations.